Abishanka/Swamhacks7-mooodify/README.md

 # Swamhacks7-mooodify
-sentiment Analysis Website for College Students
+Sentiment Analysis Website for College Students

+The website is built using Flask framework to integrate the Tensorflow code written in Python.
+The front end is built using HTML, CSS and Bootstrap.

+Multiple trained models have been included

+Enjoy ;)